fiseni/NuSeal/readme-nuget.md

   - The license is signed with the private key corresponding to the embedded public key
   - The license has not expired
   - The `product` claim in the license matches the product name associated with the public key
-- The validation occurs only for the "executable" assemblies (i.e., those that produce an application, not a library).
+- The validation occurs only for the "executable" assemblies (i.e., those that produce an application, not a library) which directly or transiently depend on the protected package.
 This is determined by checking whether the `OutputType` is `Exe` or `WinExe`, or the SDK is `Microsoft.NET.Sdk.Web`.
 This is done to avoid cluttering the build output for large solutions with many library projects, but I'm open to suggestions from the community.

 ## How It Works